purvishah165/weather-forecast/README.md

 # Weather Widget
 This is a React.Js project built to display a simple weather widget.

-This project is a weather application that calls the openweathermap api to render the weather of the location (only in located in Australia) and day selected by the user.
+This project is a weather application that calls the openweathermap api to render the weather of the location (only located in Australia) and day selected by the user.
 1. It displays weather of the current location of the user by default.
 2. User can enter the city of choice to get the weather forecast.
-3. A week forecast is displayed depending on the location chosen.
+3. A 5 day forecast is displayed depending on the city chosen.

 ## Installation